 Skeleton

-class creates a gentle pulsing placeholder element that represents content that’s not yet loaded.
+A skeleton is a gentle pulsing placeholder element that represents content that’s not yet loaded.

 <div class="skeleton"></div>